Diary of Arthur William Hence, May - September 1942 - Part 1

 to new quarters in No. 3 hold from No 2

 hold.
-The left complete still in
+This xxx left C.C.S. complete still in

 No 2 hold.
 Accommodation was very